 Today, the buzz around insurtech can be seen across insurance lines.
 Insurers around the world are increasingly shifting to digital adoption, aiming to optimize overall insurance administration.
 However, it would be fair to say that while technology provides opportunities, it brings challenges and is not uncommon across the insurance sector.
-Therefore, without going deep into what and whatnot, let’s read what experts say on this topic.
+Therefore, without going deep into what and whatnot, let’s read what experts say on this insurance companies challenges and opportunities..

 Experts’ Opinions on Opportunities & Challenges Digital World Brings for Insurance Companies